YunxinLi/LingCloud/README.md

 ### Environment
 1. You can follow the basic conda environment file LMEye_environment.yml to install the environment.

-2. In /LMEye/, you should unzip the utils.zip and local transformers.zip to the current path /LMEye/.
+2. In /LMEye/, you can see detailed process for runing LMEye.

 ### Train
 1. If you want to train a similar model from scratch, you could use the run_llm_pretrain.py to perform the first-stage multimodal pretraining.